GAA release statement on Dublin training breach

 The GAA have released a strongly worded statement following a story in this morning’s Irish Independent that a number of senior Dublin footballers took part in group training drills yesterday.

-The session took place in Innisfails GAA club in North Dublin in a breach of Covid-19 restrictions.
+The session took place in Innisfails GAA club in North Dublin breach of Covid-19 restrictions.

 According to the report among those in the session were Footballer of the Year Brian Fenton, Jonny Cooper, and Brian Howard.

 In a statement released just after 11am, the GAA said:

 “It is with frustration and extreme disappointment that the GAA acknowledges reports today of a potential breach of both our own Covid guidelines and those of the Government relating to the restrictions in place around team training.